Leystryku/die_awesomium/README.md

 # Compiling
 If you wish to compile this yourself.
-- Head to the src/ directoryr
+- Head to the src/ directory
 - Run `premake5 <target>` within that directory; a `projects` folder will then be created.

 The only supported platform right now is Windows.
 Feel free to contribute!